 Not much to go on

 I am armed with a few of my mother’s reminiscences.
 She wore a red coat.
-They’d stayed in Nice and visited the town of Vence to see the just-completed Chapelle du Rosaire designed by Matisse.
+They’d done day trips from Nice and visited the town of Vence to see the just-completed Chapelle du Rosaire designed by Matisse.

 “And there was another town, with a chapel that had the work of a lot of different artists,” she said.
 “I remember stained glass by Braque and Rouault.”